Implications of Narrow Spectra of Fast Radio Bursts: Radiation Spectra by Coherent Processes of Multiple Particles

-where $|E_0(\omega)|^2$ corresponds to the power spectrum of the first radiating particle.
-The coherence properties of the radiation by the multiple particles are determined by the factor of $|\sum_j^N\exp(i\omega t_j)|^2$.
-If the multiple particles are periodically distributed, one has $i\omega t_j=ij\omega/\omega_m$, where $1/\omega_m={\rm const.}$ corresponds to the time separation between two adjacent particles in the time domain.
-We define $z=\exp(i\omega/\omega_m)$, the modulus square of the sum of the phase factor in Eq.(\ref{coherence}) is calculated by
+where $|E_0(\omega)|^2$ corresponds to the power spectrum of the first radiating bunch.
+The coherence properties of the radiation by the multiple bunches are determined by the factor of $|\sum_j^N\exp(i\omega t_j)|^2$.
+If the multiple bunches are quasi-periodically distributed, one would have